DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Equipment/Mandalorian Weapons/Index.md

 *The Darksaber was an ancient and unique black-bladed lightsaber created by Tarre Vizsla, the first Mandalorian ever inducted into the Jedi Order.
 It features a distinctly Mandalorian hilt and an ominous black blade.*

-You gain a +3 bonus to attack and damage rolls made with this enhanced weapon.
+You gain a +3 bonus to attack and damage rolls made with this Enhanced weapon.
 Additionally, the weapon gains the finesse property and ignores resistance to energy damage.

 When you attack a creature that has at least one head with this weapon and roll a 20 on the attack roll, you cut off one of the creature’s heads.
 The creature dies if it can’t survive without the lost head.
 A creature is immune to this effect if it is immune to energy damage, doesn’t have or need a head, has legendary actions or villain status, or the GM decides that the creature is too big for its head to be cut off with this weapon.
 Such a creature instead takes an extra 6d6 energy damage from the hit.